Bill Masterton: Death

 Masterton suffered a severe internal brain injury during the first period of Minnesota's January 13, 1968, game against the Oakland Seals at the Met Center.
-He carried the puck up the ice at full speed, passing it off as two Seals defenders, Larry Cahan and Ron Harris, converged on him.
+He carried the puck up the ice at full speed, passing it off as two Seals defencemen, Larry Cahan and Ron Harris, converged on him.
 Masterton was knocked backward in the resulting collision and landed on his head.
 Like most players of his era, he was not wearing a helmet.
 Referee Wally Harris compared the hit to an explosion, adding "he was checked hard, but I'm sure it wasn't a dirty play."
 The force of the impact caused Masterton to bleed from his nose, ears, and mouth.
 The impact of the hit caused him to lose consciousness before he hit the ice; according to some accounts, he briefly came to and muttered, "Never again, never again" before passing back out.
-He received treatment on the ice and in the dressing room before being rushed to Fairview-Southdale Hospital.
+He received treatment on the ice and in the dressing room before being rushed to Fairview-Southdale Hospital in nearby Edina, Minnesota.

-Carol, who was watching the game from the stands, and Masterton's parents, who were listening to the game from their home in Winnipeg, rushed to his bedside at the hospital.
+His wife Carol, who was watching the game from the stands, and Masterton's parents, who were listening to the game from their home in Winnipeg, rushed to his bedside at the hospital.
 He was attended to by two neurosurgeons and three other doctors.
 They soon concluded that the injury was too severe for surgery to be a viable option.
 Some 30 hours after his fall, on January 15, Masterton died without ever regaining consciousness.
 His parents, brother, wife and two children were at his side.
-Masterton's Minnesota teammates, who were playing a game in Boston on the 14th, were informed that he had been removed from life support in the dressing room in what was ultimately a 9–2 loss to the Bruins.
+Masterton's Minnesota teammates, who were playing a game in Boston on January 14, were informed that he had been removed from life support in the dressing room in what was ultimately a 9–2 loss to the Boston Bruins.
 He is the only player in NHL history to die as a direct result of an injury suffered on the ice.

 Ron Harris was haunted for many years by his role in Masterton's death: "It bothers you the rest of your life.
 It wasn't dirty and it wasn't meant to happen that way.
 Still, it's very hard because I made the play.
 It's always in the back of my mind."
 However, Masterton's family held no animosity towards the players involved or the game.
 Carol referred to the incident as a fluke, saying that it could have happened to anyone.